 - Fully charge the battery one more time.
 Don’t turn on the device or disrupt charging.

 This should fix the readings.
-If it doesn’t help, repeat the discharge/fully charge cycle until the readings are punctual.
+If it doesn’t help and your Android phone turns off at 40% again, repeat the discharge/full-charge cycle until the readings are punctual.

 3. Check the charger